-Peter Culley is the creative leader and founder of Spatial Affairs Bureau - an architecture, landscape, and general design studio based in the UK and US.
+Peter Culley is the creative leader and founder of Spatial Affairs Bureau - an architecture, landscape, and general design studio with projects in the UK and US.

 Central to Peter’s ethos for Spatial Affairs Bureau’s practice is being open across disciplines and scales, recognising and embracing the limits of a scenario, and bringing experts in their fields to enable rich collaborations and experimentation.
-He comes from a background in cultural projects where buildings and landscape are considered hand in hand in search of a delicate balance, and tries to view the building envelope more as a uniting filter between interior and exterior environments than as a hard cut-off between them.
+He comes from a background in cultural projects where buildings and landscape are considered hand in hand in search of a delicate balance, and tries to view the building envelope more as a uniting and critically informed filter somewhere on a sliding spectrum between interior and exterior environments, than as a hard cut-off between them.
+His projects tend to test out this shifting balance.
 He believes that design response is a carefully orchestrated reconciliatory process that operates between a series of intermeshing factors that include site needs and opportunity; client and project premise; creative intuition; and technological pertinence.

 Peter’s basis in cultural work stems from a decade with Rick Mather Architects, where as project director he oversaw the $200m Virginia Museum of Fine Arts museum and campus landscape expansion, and London’s South Bank Centre 30-acre masterplan along the Thames across from the Houses of Parliament.
 He has gone on in his own practice to work with cultural clients such as The Metropolitan Museum of Art, NY; Crosstown Arts, Memphis; Richmond BridgePark, Virginia; and Los Angeles Department of Cultural Affairs.
 His inherent sense of landscape alongside architecture was fostered earlier, working with US landscape architect Kathryn Gustafson as project architect for the National Botanic Garden of Wales Great Glasshouse Interior Landscape, and the National Heritage Lottery Crystal Palace Park remodel and renovation project, together with John Lyall Architects.